 Designed to be shared on social media, these videos can be a little bit of everything, from explainer videos and tutorials to commercials or product videos.

 Another thing to keep in mind is that Social Media Videos should always be extremely appealing.
-Your piece is going to be just one piece of a never-ending flow of content.
-So, make sure to cover relevant topics in original and creative ways.
+Your piece is going to be just one element of a never-ending flow of content.
+So, make sure that your video marketing strategy covers relevant topics in original and creative ways.

 Plus, people expect immediate gratification on social media.
 Whether you create them to inform, educate, or entertain, your videos should be short, dynamic, and deliver value quickly.

 Using these videos in your strategy can help you increase engagement with the audience through views, shares, and comments, boost brand awareness, and redirect traffic to your website.

 Even though these videos can fall into the “Social Video Marketing” category, they are so powerful that we thought to talk about them individually.

 Nowadays, people expect more transparency and humanity from businesses, especially in the digital landscape where things can get a little bit impersonal.
 They love real and honest communication from brands they like, and that’s something you can perfectly achieve with Behind the Scenes videos!

 When you share insider details about your brand, teams, or offices, people feel like they are getting something exclusive.
 In a way, you’re inviting them to get invested in things related to your company beyond your product or service.
 This allows you to connect in a deeper and more authentic way with your audience.

 Altogether, including Behind the Scenes content in your video marketing strategy is great for fostering brand trust, boosting online presence, and increasing engagement.